 - Fear of being judged or ridiculed if you speak out about what happened

-Additionally, if you have experienced sexual abuse then you may be eligible for compensation.
-Although this money can never make up for the physical and mental damage caused by this violence of this nature, sexual abuse compensation can provide you with significant financial help if you wish to enrol in counselling or therapy.
+If you have experienced sexual abuse then you may be eligible for compensation.
+This money can never make up for the physical and mental damage caused by this violence of this nature, however sexual abuse compensation can provide you with significant financial help if you wish to enrol in counselling or therapy.

-To find out more, please call +0151 242 5111 for free confidential advice from an experienced and empathetic solicitor today.
+For more information, please call +0151 242 5111 for free confidential advice from an experienced and empathetic solicitor.